HomeDing/homeding.github.io/boards/esp32s3/index.md

 * Max 45 configurable GPIOs
 * 512 KB static RAM
 * 16 KB of static RTC RAM that keeps data as long as powered.
-* 4 Kbit of eFuse memory for special data like encryption keys
+* 4 KBit of eFuse memory for special data like encryption keys
 * 384 KB of ROM
 * integrated Touch sensors
 * SD/MMC interface